danbev/learning-iot/README.md

 the voltage source through the LED where they cause the LED to shine.
 So the resistor would not be of any use in that case, it would have to be placed before the LED in my way of thinking.
 This is not how electricity works.
-Instead what happens is it is the voltage difference that pushed the electrons through the LED.
+Instead what happens is it is the voltage difference that pushes the electrons through the LED.
 To find out the current (I) that flows through this circuit we use current = voltage/resistence.
 So the pressure, the pushing of electrons, through the circuit will be limited by the resistor.
 Think of this like a pipe